 3. NO REFUNDS: El Dorado Dance Academy does not pro-rate, refund or credit accounts.
 Please note that no additional charge is made when a fifth lesson occurs within a month, nor is there a reduction in tuition fees when fewer than four lesson are held due to a major holiday or absence.
 Consistent absences do not constitute tuition fees adjustment or assumed cancellation.

 5. WITHDRAWAL: To withdraw from a class, an official withdrawal form must be submitted to the EDDA office manager.
 Verbal withdrawal with an instructor or classmate is not sufficient for EDDA bookkeepers, and tuition dues will compound should there be a failure to withdraw properly.
-Withdrawal forms not received before the 15th day of the month prior to discontinuance will result in normal charge of tuition fees for the following month.
+Withdrawal forms, or written notice, not received before the 15th day of the month prior to discontinuance will result in normal charge of tuition fees for the following month.

 6. DRESS CODE: Students must adhere to the EDDA dress codes.
 Cover dance clothes when coming to and from the studio, as it is a courtesy and for your safety.
 To preserve the quality of our facility, no street shoes are allowed in the studios, and no dance shoes outside.
 Any students choosing to wear short shorts or booty shorts (shorter than the tips of fingers at your sides) are required to wear tights.
 This policy will be enforced.
 Students will be asked to sit and take notes for the remainder of their class/rehearsal/performance if they do not adhere to EDDA's dress code.